nmshd/documentation/_docs_integrate/establish-relationships.md

 After the templator has created a RelationshipTemplate and made it available to another Identity, this Identity can use it to initiate a Relationship with the templator.
 For this reason, this other Identity is also referred to below as the initiator.

-### Check the Possibility of a Relationship Initiation
+### Check the Feasibility of a Relationship Initiation

 There may be several reasons why a RelationshipTemplate has been received but it is not possible to establish a Relationship based on it.
 The RelationshipTemplate could have already expired, for example, or the templator has deleted its [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) in the meantime.